 Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number informs the user, under the least efficient conditions, how well the filter is designed to contain contaminants.

-As a basic example, these are some usual MERV ratings and how they correspond to efficiencies.
-This is only a guide, so be sure to read the filter manufacturers’ information when purchasing specific filters.
+To explain MERV ratings more impactfully, these are some usual MERV ratings and how they correspond to efficiencies.
+This is only a guide, so make sure you read the filter manufacturers’ information when purchasing specific filters.

 Rating Average Filtration Efficiency